vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/identity.md

 - Craig Tracey
 ---

 In order to deploy Kubernetes securely you need to implement the principle of least privilege.
-What this means is that you will allow users to take actions against the cluster (eg. create Pods, Services, etc.), but you will ensure that any privileges that you extend to a user will be constrained to include only those that are necessary to fulfill the user's needs, and nothing more.
+What this means is that you will allow users to take actions against the cluster (e.g. create Pods, Services, etc.), but you will ensure that any privileges that you extend to a user will be constrained to include only those that are necessary to fulfill the user's needs, and nothing more.